drocheam/optrace/docs/source/usage/gui_automation.rst

        # reset to initial view
        sim.set_camera(**cam_props)

    # create the GUI and provide the automation function to TraceGUI.control()
    sim = TraceGUI(RT)
    sim.control(func=automated, args=(sim,))

-Applying camera properties can also be done initially using the :python:`initial_camera` parameter of the TraceGUI class.
+Applying camera properties at startup is possible using the :python:`initial_camera` parameter of the TraceGUI class.
 This parameter is a dictionary that can include all possible parameters of function :meth:`TraceGUI.set_camera <optrace.gui.trace_gui.TraceGUI.set_camera>`.

 .. code-block:: python